 Good SRM involves negotiating competitive contracts, purchasing materials wisely, managing logistics, and collaborating on product design, in order to develop a mutually beneficial relationship.

 The pressing issue isn’t why companies and suppliers shouldcreate close partnerships, but how to create and manage those relationships.
 Let’s explore how to manage existing supplier relationships, in order to improve supply chain efficiency and your overall procurement strategy.

 Many companies choose to find suppliers that provide more of the services they need; that way, companies can create fewer relationships of a higher-quality with those suppliers.

-But, over one third of businesses find discovering the right supplier problematic.
+But, nearly one third of businesses find discovering the right supplier problematic.
 Even with a reduced supply chain, 31% of Chief Procurement Officers told Deloitte that they wanted to restructure existing relationships.
 So, sourcing suppliers and understanding how to manage these relationships are amongst the biggest struggles for businesses.

 In order to create a quality relationship with your supplier, you need to understand each other, trust each other, and create mutually beneficial purchasing process.
 Ultimately, you need to establish a solid foundation in order to work together and create satisfactory solutions.

 One way to understand your suppliers – and for them to understand you – is to visit the manufacturing location.
 Learn about bottom line costs and the pricing structure, so that you can better evaluate where you can cut costs and where you can’t.

 Treat suppliers as part of your team – they should act as an extension of your business, not an external third-party.
 Deal with them professionally and considerately, and exchange information with transparency on both ends, so that you can ensure business practices are mutually beneficial.